josefondrej/python-c-examples/README.md

 # Python - C examples

 Examples on how to call C code from Python.
+There are basically 4 options:

+- ctypes
+- CFFI
+- PyBind11
+- Cython

 ## Useful links

+Based on:

 - https://realpython.com/python-bindings-overview/